ATNF/askapsoft/Code/Doc/user/current/doc/recipes/Imaging.rst

 Choice of Scales
 ----------------
-With multi-scale clean we need to choose a set of scales.
+With multi-scale clean you need to choose a set of scales.
 Usual starting choices are [0,10,30] or [0,4,8,16,32].
 The conventional wisdom is that the smallest scale after 0 should be 1-2 times the beam size in pixels.
-In principle the largest scale is set by the size of the largest extended source in the field we would like to image.
+In principle the largest scale is set by the size of the largest extended source in the field.
 If you are imaging in the galactic plane, this may be as large as half of the image size.
-However since the maximum size scale we can image reliably is determined by the shortest baseline, we should make sure there is sufficient sensitivity on short baselines to image the largest scale specified or the clean may diverge.
+However since the maximum size scale you can image reliably is determined by the shortest baseline, you should make sure there is sufficient sensitivity on short baselines to image the largest scale specified or the clean may diverge.
 In simulations the images come out slightly better with the powers of two scales than with the sparser [0,3,10,30,...] scheme, but using more scales uses more memory and often time as well, so you may need to compromise.